sharnb/capstone/Technical Report.md

 ## Problem Statement

 <p>There are hundreds if not thousands of great Korean tv series out there and I think everyone should experience at least one of them.
 I often find myself wondering which show to watch next and I also have many friends that look to me to recommend their next show to watch.
 After suggesting what I thought was a great show to a good friend, disaster struck...
 My friend hated (I dont use this word lightly) the show, did not finish the series, and would not accept a recommendation from me for YEARS to come.
-After this intense experience I was more hesitant on recommending anything until flash foward to General Assembly and Recommender Systems...</p>
+After this intense experience I was more hesitant on recommending anything until flash forward to General Assembly and Recommender Systems...</p>
 <p>A great way to take pressure off of myself and give the people what they want would be to build a korean drama, user based recommender system.
 This system will be based on how users of a popular streaming website Viki.com rate shows and how the show ratings compare to each other.</p>

 ## Executive Summary